Yashvanthpai/Studentdb/README.md

 # Studentdb
-A graphical user interface to help in managing student information GUI implemented using java Swing(WindowBuilder)
+A graphical user interface to help in managing student information, GUI implemented using java Swing(WindowBuilder)